EvanWonghere/211LabLectures/C++/Chapter1/Chapter1-2.md

     }
     ```

-    If return type is `void`, that means the function returns nothing.
+    ​	If return type is `void`, that means the function returns nothing, you can use `return;` statement to end the function, or let the program run to the end of the function automatically.
 Similarly, if the argument is `void`, then it means that the arguments are not accepted, and `foo(void)` and `foo()` have the same meaning.
 However, it should be noted that in C, the argumentList is empty, which means silence to accept arguments, rather than not accepting the arguments, unless explicitly declared as `foo(void)`

     ```cpp
     ...